 Coronavirus COVID-19 Vaccines and Prevention

-Currently, prevention of the disease, or decreasing risk, is possible by avoiding contact with individuals diagnosed with the infection or people who have been in an outbreak area, isolation of infected individuals (quarantine) and strict handwashing techniques.
-Also, social distancing (keeping about 6 feet away from other people) may be effective in reducing risk.
+Currently, prevention of the disease, or decreasing risk, is possible by wearing a mask (n-95 or KN-95 for best protection) and maintaining your vaccine immunity with regular boosters.
+You can also avoid contact with individuals diagnosed with the infection or people who have been in an outbreak area.
+Also, isolation of infected individuals (quarantine) can help slow or stop the spread of infection.
+Furthermore, social distancing (keeping about 6 feet away from other people) may be effective in reducing risk.
 Caregivers should use protection like gloves, gowns and approved masks.

 Severe acute respiratory syndrome (SARS) is a severe viral respiratory infection caused by coronavirus SARS-CoV.
 The SARS virus outbreak began in China in 2003 and spread worldwide, infecting over 8,000 people before it was contained.
 SARS virus spreads mainly through person-to-person contact.
 Since 2004, there have been no known SARS virus cases reported.